SelfKeyFoundation/Marketplaces/README.md

 Signing up for Token Sales powered by the SelfKey Identity Ecosystem.

-_Marketplace code is liscensed via GPLV3 liscense _Marketplace data is proprietary and not open source - it is owned by the marketplace creator_ _You might be able to build a marketplace on our technology.
-Get involved by joining our Telegram @selfkey or visit our ideas portal with an Idea at Idea.Selfkey.org
+_Marketplace code is liscensed via GPLV3 liscense _Marketplace data is proprietary and not open source - it is owned by the marketplace creator _You might be able to build a marketplace on our technology.

+**Get Involved**
+Get involved by joining our Telegram: @selfkey or visit our ideas portal with an Idea at https://idea.Selfkey.org